leahchilders/NeurAllegro/README.md

 - Generate music notation from text prompts
 - Autocomplete suggestions and patterns just like Copilot

 This tool would be an extension added on top of an already existing music notation software such as Sibelius, Dorico, or Musescore (rip Finale).
-As such, a model would need to generate either proper MusicXMl or MIDI, and given I am a classical musician and composer, I prefer MusicXML because it is substantiall better than MIDI for sheet music.
+As such, a model would need to generate either proper MusicXMl or MIDI, and given I am a classical musician and composer, I prefer MusicXML because it is substantially better than MIDI for sheet music.
 I am not interested in audio generation, I am interested in sheet music generation.

 Given what is currently available, I realized I would be building and training the model from scratch, and I had no idea if this concept would even be possible.
 Here is the progress I made on proof of concept, the limitations and obstacles I hit, and possible next steps for anyone who comes across this repo curious about building something similar.